bynyck/bynyck/README.md

 `Software Developer`

 I'm a software developer with a strong curiosity for learning and improving.
-I enjoy building real projects, solving problems and turning ideas into practical solutions using Node.js, Express, REST APIs, layered architecture and Tailwind CSS.
+I enjoy building real projects, solving problems and turning ideas into practical solutions using Node.js, Express, REST APIs.

 ---